 - Allow 24-36 hours before another product or upholstery is installed.
 Spectrum may be painted or covered with a bedliner after 10 days.

 Spraying is the most efficient application method to choose for coating irregular surfaces.
 Prior to spraying Spectrum, everything close to the panel should be covered and masked off for overspray protection.
 For an airless sprayer, you want at least 3000 psi, a 0.019” nozzle, and a hose less than 1 yard long.
-If you use our Second Skin spray gun, you need an air compressor with a minimum 80 psi and a 1.5-foot hose.
+If you use our Second Skin spray gun, we recommend an air compressor with 5-6.5 cfm and 50-80 psi.
 A 6-gallon tank is ideal.
 If your compressor is not strong enough, try elevating the bucket higher than the gun and let gravity help out.

 Brushing is the more popular choice for applying Spectrum.
 Simply dip a paint brush into the bucket and paint Spectrum on any metal panel that vibrates.

 Spectrum's effectiveness at both sound dampening and thermal insulation make it an excellent choice for commercial transportation projects.
 Call us to learn more.